-- A. Rules governing body cleanliness, modesty, and neatness of appearance and good grooming.
-Under all circumstances, the attire must conform to the county dress and grooming policy. - Body Piercing: No earrings (male) or body piercing (male or female). - Hair: Extreme hair color and/or styles that may cause a disruption to the learning environment or school program will not be allowed - Clothes and shoes that show good taste, avoiding extreme designs and styles which may pose a safety problem, are expected. - Coats and Jackets: Coats and jackets shall be the appropriate size for the wearer, shall not be overly baggy so as to distract or otherwise cause disruption or interference with the operation or safe conduct of the school.
-Coats and jackets should only be worn, in weather appropriate for the garment and generally should be removed and not worn while the student is in the classroom or in the school building.
-When not being worn, the garment should be stored or hung in a manner and place reasonably determined at each school. - Shirts or Blouses: Shirts and blouses, including all T-shirts, must be the appropriate size for the wearer and must be tucked into the waistband of the pants, shorts or skirt.
-Unacceptable attire includes clothing that exposes the torso such as see through garments, halters, spaghetti straps, backless dresses, tube tops, tank tops, or muscle shirts, bare midriff outfits, or shirts or blouses that are tied at, or may rise above the waist. - Skirts, Shorts, Skorts, Dresses and Pants: Skirts, shorts, skorts and pants must be fitted at the waist and must be at a minimum to the knee area in length.
-The school board deems miniskirts to be disruptive and they are not allowed.
-This includes skirts and dresses and includes any opening, such as a slit, that exposes the thigh above the knee area designation.
-Note: As a rule of thumb parents may use a dollar bill, held sideways, for a measurement of no more than 2 1/2 inches from the crease at the back of the knee.

-All pants, including jeans, must be of traditional style without cutouts or holes and without excessive ornamentation.
-They must be fitted at the waist and must not be baggy or oversized or undersized and not sagging or frayed at the bottom.
+Rules governing body cleanliness, modesty, and neatness of appearance and good grooming.
+Under all circumstances, the attire must conform to the county dress and grooming policy.

+- Extreme hair color and/or styles, body piercing, or style of dress that may cause a disruption to the learning environment or school program will not be allowed. - Coats and Jackets: Coats and jackets shall be the appropriate size for the wearer, shall not be overly baggy so as to distract or otherwise cause disruption or interference with the operation or safe conduct of the school. - Shirts or Blouses: Unacceptable attire includes clothing that exposes the torso such as see through garments, halters, spaghetti straps, backless dresses, tube tops, tank tops, or muscle shirts, bare midriff outfits, or shirts or blouses that are tied at, or may rise above the waist. - Skirts, Shorts, Dresses and Pants: Skirts, shorts, and pants must be fitted at the waist and must be at a length at least equal to the longest part of the fingertip when hanging down by the side of the student, which should be at least the mid-thigh area.
+The Local Board deems miniskirts and short-shorts to be disruptive and they are not allowed.
+This includes skirts and dresses and includes any opening, such as a slit, that exposes the thigh above the fingertip/mid-thigh area previously described herein.
+All pants, including jeans, must be without cutouts or holes that expose the skin above the finger tip/mid thigh area previously described herein.
+They must be fitted at the waist and must not be baggy or oversized or undersized and not sagging.
 Pants must not drag the floor.
 Leggings are considered an accessory and are to be covered by the appropriate length skirt, dress or other garment.
-Sweatpants and wind suits are not allowed.
-Unacceptable shorts include, but are not limited to, athletic shorts, spandex-style "bicycle" shorts, cut off jeans, cut-off sweat pants, short-shorts, running shorts, and boxer-type shorts or any see-through garment.

-- Belts and Straps: Belts, if worn, must be secured at the waist and buckled.
+Unacceptable shorts include, but are not limited to, spandex-style "bicycle" shorts, short-shorts, running shorts, and boxer-type shorts or any see-through garment. - Belts and Straps: Belts, if worn, must be secured at the waist and buckled.
 All straps must be fastened, and sashes must be tied.
 Excessively large belt buckles are prohibited. - Shoes: Shoelaces should be tied.
-No shower shoes, beach shoes, or house slippers, or altered shoes such as shoes with wheels are allowed.
-At all times student safety should be considered in shoe selection.

-- Head Covers: No hats, scarves, sweatbands, bandannas or other head covers may be carried or worn in the building. - Bandannas and Scarves: No bandannas or scarves of any type will be allowed. - Fraternity and sorority insignias on clothing are forbidden. - Sunshade and/or dark glasses will not be worn inside the school building unless prescribed by a physician or another person who is professionally qualified to make such recommendations. - Students shall not wear clothing (shirts, caps, etc.) that will in any way promote or advertise the use of narcotics, alcoholic beverages, tobacco or stimulant drugs which are illegal for any such student to use. - Suggestive, vulgar, or obscene pictures and/or language on clothing are forbidden. - Any symbol or article of clothing that is gang related as defined in Rule 22, is prohibited. - "Grills" or metallic caps on the teeth are prohibited. - Schools that require indentification badges for the students shall prescribe the manner in which the ID badge should be displayed. - Uniforms: Athletic, Jr. ROTC, and other school approved uniforms must meet the guidelines of the County dress code. - Special Schools: Magnet and Charter Schools and the Alternative Education School may have additional guidelines as per their contract.
+No house slippers, or altered shoes, such as shoes with wheels, are allowed.
+At all times student safety should be considered in shoe selection. - Head Covers: No hats, scarves, sweatbands, bandannas or other head covers may be worn in the building. - Fraternity and sorority insignias on clothing are forbidden. - Sunshade and/or dark glasses will not be worn inside the school building unless prescribed by a physician or another person who is professionally qualified to make such recommendations. - Students shall not wear clothing (shirts, caps, etc.) that will in any way promote or advertise the use of narcotics, alcoholic beverages, tobacco or stimulant drugs which are illegal for any such student to use. - Suggestive, vulgar, or obscene pictures and/or language on clothing are forbidden. - Any symbol or article of clothing that is gang related as defined in Rule 22 is prohibited. - "Grills" or metallic caps on the teeth are prohibited. - Uniforms: Athletic, Jr. ROTC, and other schoolapproved uniforms must meet the guidelines of the County dress code. - Special Schools: Magnet and the Alternative Education School may have additional guidelines as per their contract.